 You will need to budget additional funds for accommodation and living expenses, travel, and any additional trips, visits that you choose to participate in outside of the tuition offered as part of the programme.

-Counselling psychology training also entails various additional costs and fees.
-These are listed below with approximate amounts in £s, which are subject to change:
+The DPsych also entails additional costs and fees.
+These are listed below.
+Please note amounts are approximate and may be subject to change:

 Fees are payable in the following instalments:

-Additionally, we regularly welcome visiting lecturers, guest speakers and staff from the wider Regent's School of Psychotherapy & Psychology who make important contributions to teaching, supervision and examination on the programme.
+We also work with visiting lecturers, guest speakers and staff from the wider Regent's School of Psychotherapy & Psychology, who contribute to teaching, supervision and viva examinations on the programme.